pbhusari/Phase3/SelectStar.md

 Dawn Laux

-Seciton 001
+Section 001

 ## Note

-Tables may be out of order in results due to dataGrip reporting in hirearchical creation/deletion order instead of alphabetical selection order.
+Tables may be out of order in results due to dataGrip reporting in hirearchical creation/deletion order instead of alphabetical selection order as reflected in the SQL Statments.

 ## SQL Statment